 Administrative Services is responsible for the administration of the financial affairs and internal support activities of the City.
-It consists of four divisions: Finance, Human Resources and Information Technology.
+It consists of three divisions: Finance, Human Resources and Information Technology.
 It focuses on providing excellent service to internal and external customers.
 In addition, this department provides oversight on the franchise solid waste agreement.

-FY 2022-23 ADMINISTRATIVE SERVICES FTE BY DIVISION
+FY 2022-23 Administrative Services FTE by Division

-DIVISION NAME FY2022-23
+Division Name FY2023

+FTE

+140 Human Resources 5.00

-Finance 13.75
+150 Finance 13.75

-Information Technology 7.00
+160 Information Technology 7.00

-Human Resources 5.00

-Solid Waste 0.73
+380 Solid Waste 0.73

-TOTAL FTE 26.48
+FTE 26.48

-FY 2022-23 ADMINISTRATIVE SERVICES FTE BY DEPARTMENT
+FY 2022-23 Administrative Services - FTE by Department

-DEPARTMENT NAME FY2022-23
+Department Name FY2023

+FTE

 Administrative Services 26.48

 FTE 26.48